32blit/32blit-tutorials-contrib/tutorials/ninja-thief/handle-images-picosystem-micropython.md

 > If you get an error message saying that Python was not found, try using `python` instead of `python3`, and ensure that Python 3 is installed.

-If you are using Linux or MacOS, you can also use:
+If you are using Linux or macOS, you can also use:

 ```
 cd assets